cx-language/cx/docs/internals.md

    errors such as type system violations and uses of undeclared identifiers.
 4. The __type-checked AST__ is the result of semantic analysis, an AST with full type information at each node that represents a typed language entity.
-5. Based on the type-checked AST, we can use one of the following to generate native code:
-   - __IRGen__ to first generate [LLVM](http://llvm.org) IR (intermediate
-     representation), and then have LLVM generate the machine code for it.
+5. Based on the type-checked AST, we can use __IRGen__ to first generate [LLVM](http://llvm.org) IR (intermediate representation), and then have LLVM generate the machine code based on the IR.
-   - __CGen__ (obsolete) to generate (minified) C code, that we can then pass on to any C compiler to handle the machine code generation.